Eina Municipality

-History
+Prior to its dissolution in 1964, the 104.5 km2 municipality was the 510th largest by area out of the 689 municipalities in Norway.
+Eina Municipality was the 516th most populous municipality in Norway with a population of about 1,611.
+The municipality's population density was 15.4 PD/km2 and its population had increased by 1.6% over the previous 10-year period.

+General information

 The municipality of Eina was established on 1 January 1908 when the old Vestre Toten Municipality was divided in three.
 The southwestern part (population: 1,173) became Eina Municipality, the southeastern part (population: 2,412) became Kolbu Municipality, and the northern part (population: 4,027) continued as Vestre Toten Municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, Eina Municipality (population: 1,591) was merged with Vestre Toten Municipality (population: 9,113) plus the Sørligrenda area of Vardal Municipality (population: 87) and the small area on the south end of the lake Einavatnet (population: 12) from Gran Municipality to form the new Vestre Toten Municipality.
+On 1 January 1964, Eina Municipality (population: 1,591) was merged with Vestre Toten Municipality (population: 9,113) plus the Sørligrenda area of Vardal Municipality (population: 87) and the small area on the south end of the lake Einavatnet (population: 12) from Gran Municipality to form a new, larger Vestre Toten Municipality.

 Name

-The municipality (originally the parish) was named after the lake Einavatnet (Eini).
-The old name for the lake comes from the Old Norse word einir which means juniper, likely referring to the vegetation around the lake.
+The municipality (originally the parish) is named after the lake Einavatnet (Eini).
+The name of the lake is derived from the word einir which means "juniper", likely referring to the vegetation around the lake.

+Churches

+The Church of Norway had one parish (sokn) within Eina Municipality.
+At the time of the municipal dissolution, it was part of the Kolbu prestegjeld and the Toten prosti (deanery) in the Diocese of Hamar.

+Geography

+The municipality was located in the southwestern part of Toten.
+Vestre Toten Municipality was located to the north, Kolbu Municipality was located to the east, Brandbu Municipality was located to the southwest, and Søndre Land Municipality was located to the northwest.
+The highest point in the municipality was the 712 m tall mountain Glåmhaugen, on the border with Søndre Land Municipality.

 Government

-All municipalities in Norway, including Eina, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
+While it existed, Eina Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Eidsivating Court of Appeal.

 Municipal council

-The municipal council (Herredsstyre) of Eina was made up of 13 representatives that were elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Herredsstyre) of Eina Municipality was made up of 13 representatives that were elected to four year terms.
+The tables below show the historical composition of the council by political party.